nhahub/NHA-4-203/README.md

 -   Mongoose

 Conclusion:
 EasyCare aims to become a smarter and more efficient healthcare platform that improves the experience of both patients and medical professionals.
-By integrating appointment booking, medical record management, and test tracking into one system, EasyCare offers a comprehensive digital healthcare solution that goes beyond traditional medical booking platforms.
+By integrating appointment booking, real-time messaging, medical record management, and test tracking into one system, EasyCare offers a comprehensive digital healthcare solution that goes beyond traditional medical booking platforms.